dotlang/language/Enhancements.md

 Y - Maybe its better to remove `:=` notation for method declaration.

-? - Better syntax for expose?
+Y - Better syntax for expose?
 Better is we reduce usage of `:=`.
 `expose MyClass;`
 `struct { MyClass M; auto * := this.M.*;} auto * = this.M.*;`